ProxiBlue/m2-hyva-playwright/README.md

 Please note that this project was built as I learnt playwright and other aspects.
 SOme thinsg may likely be improved upon, so feel free to join in and help improve.

-I am not an expert in anything!
+I am certanly not an expert in anything playwright or js related!

 ## Things needed